ProteinsWebTeam/interpro-components/README.md

 ### `interpro-data-loader`

-_not working yet, see note at the top_
+_using development endpoint, see note at the top_

 Not a visible element.
-Use to retrieve data from the PDB API.
+Use to retrieve data from the InterPro API.

-Generates a `data-loader` element with the correct `source` element to get data from the PDB API for the PDB entry specified.
+Generates a `data-loader` element with the correct `source` element to get data from the InterPro API for the specified InterPro entry.

 ### `interpro-type`